tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/故障处理/资源访问异常/使用 CDN 域名访问 COS 返回 HTTP ERROR 403_intl_en.md

 ## Symptoms

-When I use a CDN domain to access COS, the error code “HTTP ERROR 403” is returned.
+When I use a CDN（Content Delivery Network) domain to access COS（Cloud Object Storage）, the error code “HTTP ERROR 403” is returned.

 ## Possible Causes